FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/transferSites/TransferSites-GenericHTTP.md

 -   Form-Based – The client will send a request to a remote HTTP server to obtain an authentication cookie.
 -   Certificate – A HTTPS client certificate is used for mutual authentication.
 The client certificate can be used in combination with basic or form-based authentications.

-The Generic HTTP transfer site can be used with the Basic and <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> applications for push and pull server-initiated transfers.
+The Generic HTTP transfer site can be used with the Basic and {{< SecureTransport/advancedrouting  >}} applications for push and pull server-initiated transfers.

 The following sections describe the Generic HTTP transfer site configuration options, provide basic sample push and pull flow configurations for Generic HTTP transfer sites, and information on the limited expression language supported by Generic HTTP transfer sites: